 For any of these goals to be attained, students must represent themselves in our conduct process.
 Therefore, attorneys are not permitted to be part of conduct hearings as they would be in a civil or criminal court.
-Decisions about responsibility are made with a preponderance of the evidence, or "more likely than not," standard.
+Decisions about responsibility are made with a preponderance of the evidence, or the "more likely than not," standard.

-Sanctions are assigned based on the violation and the frequency of the violation.
+Outcomes are assigned based on the violation and the frequency of the violation.
 They can include:

-For more severe policy violations such as sexual assault or repeated violations (numerous alcohol or drug violations) students can face suspension or expulsion.
+For more severe policy violations, such as sexual assault or repeated violations (numerous alcohol or drug violations), students can face suspension or expulsion.